1787 Sixpence – George III

 The orignal coinage was Pounds, Shillings and Pence but since decimalisation on 15 February 1971, it is £1 = 100p, that is One Pound = 100 pence.
 The coinage of the UK is also a long history, the Royal Mint being established as long ago as 886AD when coins were hammered.
 Today there is perhaps 30 billion coins in circulation, and many (numismatic) collectors coins and sets are issued frequently in gold, silver and other metals.

-If you don't see a coin in the list below try the Sixpences page on eBay UK
+Try the Sixpences page on eBay UK

 As an eBay Partner, We may be compensated if you make a purchase.